bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-30-jpeg-quality-estimation-using-simple-least-squares-matching-of-quantization-tables.md

 The Python implementation of the least squares matching method (and most of the other scripts as well) requires a recent version of the [Pillow Imaging Library](https://python-pillow.org/).
 This is because around the release of version 8.3 (I think) Pillow changed the order in which it returns the values inside JPEG quantization tables ([details here](https://github.com/python-pillow/Pillow/pull/4989)).
 All scripts in the repo expect the current/new behaviour, and they will give *very* wrong results when used with older Pillow versions!

-[^3]: From its description I think this corresponds to the "Approximate Quantization Tables" method that is mentioned on (and used by) [Neil Krawetz's FotoForensics site](https://fotoforensics.com/tutorial.php?tt=estq) (but the site doesn't provide any details about the implementation).
+[^3]: From its description I think this corresponds to the "Approximate Quantization Tables" method that is mentioned on (and used by) [Neal Krawetz's FotoForensics site](https://fotoforensics.com/tutorial.php?tt=estq) (but the site doesn't provide any details about the implementation).

 [^5]: I ran the test on a pretty low spec machine with an Intel(R) Core(TM) i5-6500 CPU @ 3.20GHz with 4 cores.